USNI News Fleet and Marine Tracker: June 15, 2020

 In the Western Pacific

-The Reagan Carrier Strike Group (CSG) is conducting its spring patrol.
-USS Ronald Reagan (CVN-76) deployed with Japan-based Carrier Air Wing (CVW) 5 and Destroyer Squadron (DESRON) 15.
-Three carrier strike groups are converging in the Western Pacific – the Reagan, Theodore Roosevelt and Nimitz CSGs.
-This provides an opportunity to conduct multi-carrier operations, a high-end skill set the Navy must practice and does when opportunities present themselves.
+The Ronald Reagan Carrier Strike Group (CSG) is deployed with Japan-based Carrier Air Wing (CVW) 5 and Destroyer Squadron (DESRON) 15.
+Three carrier strike groups are now operating in the Western Pacific: the Reagan, Theodore Roosevelt and Nimitz CSGs.

 Carrier Strike Group 5